 The Wage Theft Law provides employers with a defense to liquidated damages in certain circumstances.
 In civil actions, employers may avoid liquidated damages for first violations by demonstrating that: (1) the act or omission leading to the violation “was an inadvertent error made in good faith;” (2) they had “reasonable grounds” for believing the act or omission was not a violation; (3) the employer acknowledges that they violated the law; and (4) they paid the amount owed within 30 days.

 Additional Consequences for Failure to Maintain Proper Records.
 Employers that fail to produce the records required under the wage and hour laws face a rebuttable presumption that allegations concerning the period of time and number of hours relevant to an asserted violation are true.
-In criminal proceedings, the failure to present records creates an inference that the allegations are true, unless the employer can demonstrate good cause for the failure to present the records.

 Anti-Retaliation Provisions.
 The amendments also bolstered New Jersey’s anti-retaliation provisions.
 It is now a “disorderly persons offense” to take retaliatory action against an employee “by discharging or in any other manner discriminating against the employee” for, among other things, making a complaint, instituting an action, or informing another employee about their rights concerning wages and hours of work.
 The amendments implement a more expansive definition of retaliation, as the previous statute did not explicitly protect individuals who informed colleagues about their rights.